JohnSabatel/WitchGame/README.md

 Short 8 bit side scroller game developed using Python and the pygame library.
 Two basic enemy levels and a third boss level with multiple attack phases.

 NOTE: All graphics, sounds and music were not created by me.
+See below for references!

 ### Game play through
 https://youtu.be/QKrUZaz7720